 - Soda water

 To make: fill a hurriance glass with crushed ice.
 Pour in liqueurs and lime juice.
 Top it off with equal parts lemonade and garnish with lime slices and mint sprig.

-Brisbane River Grill, International Terminal, Level 3
+Brisbane River Grill, International Terminal, Level 3 (temporarily closed)

 A passenger travelling to Vanuatu asked mixologist Ricardo Baker to surprise her with something tropical and that provided the inspiration for the Tanquillity cocktail which has become one of its most popular drinks.

 - 30ml gin

 - 30ml pineapple juice

 - 4-6 mint leaves

 To make: muddle the lime wedges in a shaker then add gin, Midori Melon Liqueur, Malibu Coconut Rum and pineapple juice.
 Take the mint leaves in your hand and gently clap your hands together until you can smell the mint aroma.
 Drop the mint into the shaker and fill with ice.
 Shake vigorously and double strain into a chilled martini glass.